SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

 ### Additional resources
 1. **VSCode Tailwind intellisense**.
 	1. Install the `Tailwind CSS Intellisense` extension.
-	1. Create `.vscode/settings.json` [from here](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/.vscode/settings.json). *The regexes in this file are for Feliz style DSL, if you want to support Fable.React DSL you will need to adapt the regexes.*
+	1. Create the `.vscode/settings.json` file [from here](https://raw.githubusercontent.com/SAFE-Stack/SAFE-template/master/Content/default/.vscode/settings.json). *The regexes in this file are for Feliz style DSL, if you want to support Fable.React DSL you will need to adapt the regexes.*